Replit vs GitHub Codespaces: The complete comparison guide

 Understanding costs and what's included helps you budget accurately and avoid surprises.

-Replit offers transparent, subscription-based pricing with three main tiers:
+Replit pricing offers transparent, subscription-based pricing with four main tiers:

 • Everything in Core